 library(lme4); library(lmerTest); library(emmeans); library(performance)

-In the Latin Square design, two blocking factors are arranged across the row and the column of the square.
-This allows blocking of two nuisance factors across rows and columns to reduce even more experimental error.
-The requirement of Latin square design is that all t treatments appears only once in each row and column and number of replications is equal to number of treatments.
+In the Latin Square design, two blocking factors are are assigned to rows and columns, respectively of the square.
+This allows blocking across rows and columns to reduce the variability in those spatial units in the trial.
+The requirement of Latin square design is that all ‘t’ treatments appears only once in each row and column and number of replications is equal to number of treatments.

 Advantages of Latin square design are: